hertogp/imagine/README.md

     code
     ```

-  which will run `cmd` to proces the `code` into a png image and replaces the
+  which will run `cmd` (if known) to proces the `code` into a png image and
-  fenced code block with an Image in a paragraph of its own or any ascii art in
+  replaces the fenced code block with an Image in a paragraph of its own or any
-  its own CodeBlock.
+  ascii art in its own CodeBlock.

   Alternate, longer form: